-The Nattivak Hunters and Trappers Organization (HTO), Qikiqtarjuaq, NU have requested an exploratory licence for Arctic Char from the Confederation Fiord Area.
+The Nattivak Hunters and Trappers Organization (HTO), Qikiqtarjuaq, NU have requested an exploratory licence for Arctic Char from the Fox Charlie/Qammartalik Cove Area.
 The HTO is the applicant and has consulted with their membership and Fisheries and Oceans Canada (DFO).
-This briefing note and the attached fishing plan are being presented to the Nunavut Wildlife Management Board for decision.
+This briefing note and the attached fishing plan are being presented to the Nunavut Wildlife Management Board (NWMB) for decision.

-According to the application and previous correspondence with the applicant Arctic Char are abundant in the four Confederation Fiord Lakes (Figure 1).
-Currently, there is minimal subsistence fishing that takes place in the area.
+According to the application and previous correspondence with the applicant Arctic Char are abundant in the Qammartalik Cove Area (Figure 1 - topographic map).
+Subsistence fishing takes place annually in this area in the spring.
 The HTO feels that these lakes have the potential to develop into a viable commercial fishery.